netinfluence/SecureDisplayBundle/README.md

 Before installing this bundle, you need to have a working installation of [FOSJsRoutingBundle](https://github.com/FriendsOfSymfony/FOSJsRoutingBundle).

 Version 1.x is compatible with Symfony 2 _(2.3 - 2.8)_, version 2.x are compatible with Symfony 2.8 and 3.x
+Code is tested on PHP 5.3 to PHP 7.3

 ## Installation